Golda Philip JD/MPH ’08

 “Powerful” is how Golda Philip describes the combination of law and public health.
 “Public health looks at populations — it’s a systemic approach,” says Golda, who earned a joint JD/MPH.
 “Our legal system is set up to be much more case-by-case; it’s a much more individual approach.”

-Golda brings this combined worldview to her role at the US Department of Health and Human Services, where she serves as deputy director in the Office of Civil Rights, Diversity and Inclusion.
+Golda brings this combined worldview to her role at the US Department of Health and Human Services.
 “Nationally, there aren’t as many women in certain STEM (science, technology, engineering and mathematics) fields and in certain higher-level positions within STEM professions.
 Our workforce reflects that,” she says.
 “One of my goals is to get a handle on where the gaps and inequities are and then craft interventions to address these disparities.”

 Solving problems is why Golda sought a law degree in the first place — particularly at Northeastern.
 “Coming to law school, I wanted tools to better solve problems.
 Co-op gave me four different opportunities — four different approaches — to do just that.”